dtao/autodoc/README.md

 ![Benchmarks screenshot](http://breakneck.danieltao.com/images/benchmarks_screenshot.png)

 All righty.
 Let's say we're completely delusional and actually think this library is useful, so we want to share it with the world.
-We'll add some simple comments describing what each function does and wrap the library up in a semi-reasonable way so it runs in either Node or the browser:
+We'll add some simple comments describing what each function does, remove the `@private` tags, and wrap the library up in a semi-reasonable way so it runs in either Node or the browser:

 ```javascript
 /**